Intervention/docs/image/v3/introduction/formats.md

 ### Converting Colors to other Colorspaces or formats

 Colors can always be converted to the supported color spaces.
-This is also possible if the driver does not support this color space.
+This is possible even if the driver does not support that color space.

 Although the two drivers only support RGB and CMYK color spaces, color objects can also be converted into the following formats.